TwigYT/Keep-the-EGGS/README.md

 # Context

 When I first saw the new eggs, I thought that they look to complex; to unique; (and some) to ugly.
 I thought the game looked better with a simpler design.
 To be fair, Minecraft is a simple game.
 And with the new mob variants and the new eggs, Minecraft is getting too much detail.
-It like its losing its “Minecraftyness.”
+It like its losing its minecraft charm.
 So I made this pack in one afternoon and evening, same day that the snapshot was released.

 ---